rdbwebster/vcdapisamples/README.md

 ## Vmware VCloud Director .Net C# API examples

-Samples are shown against a VMWare vCloud Air Target Environment
+These are additional C# Samples for the .Net C# API There are a large number of samples that ship with the vCloud SDK for .NET (download link below) Samples are shown against a VMWare vCloud Air Target Environment

 #### Dependencies: